 Currently, the following AP Series expansion modules are compatible with DP-H Series laboratory power supplies:

-Model AP9: Combined reverse current protection (inductive and capacitive loads).
+Model AP9: Combined reverse current protection (inductive and capacitive loads)

 Versatile back